dougeby/IntuneDocs/intune/ios-device-features-settings.md

 Use these settings to show a custom message or text on the sign in window and lock screen.
 For example, you can enter an "If lost, return to ..." message and asset tag information.

-This feature supports supervised devices running iOS 9.3 and later.
+This feature supports iOS 9.3 and later.

 ### Automated device enrollment (supervised)